 If you’re good at managing your personal finances and/or have paid off a large amount of debt, financial coaching might be the job for you.

 There’s still many, many individuals and families who are eager to learn how to manage their money well.

 Advertise your services via Twitter, Facebook or your own website.

 Video editing for businesses or individuals can be a lucrative business.
 If you’ve got creativity and technical skills, consider using them to make people’s videos and/or pictures into a cherished keepsake or a powerful marketing tool.

 Grocery stores and shopping clubs are regularly seeking friendly and outgoing people to be brand ambassadors.
 Being a brand ambassador can mean many different things.
-Some will serve food samples to passing customers and encourages them to purchase the item if they like it.
+Some will serve food samples to passing customers and encourage them to purchase the item if they like it.
 Others will hand out free red bull cans to attendees at a concert.

 You may have the ability to make money with what you already own.
 Look through every cabinet, closet, and drawer to see what you can turn into some quick cash.

 One great way to make passive income is to create personalized designs for t-shirt, housewares, and more on a website like CafePress.